ajoyuan/polymarket-semantic-analysis/README.md

 | `market_uncertainty.parquet` | ~88 MB | `/api/dashboard/uncertainty`, `/certainty_volume_ridgeline` | TWAP/VWAP/last-price certainty scores per market |
 | `markets_classified_with_event_tags.parquet` | ~342 MB | `/api/markets/*` | Classified markets enriched with event tags |

+### 0. Ensure backend-api data is ready
+Ensure that you have your data in the backend-api directory

+This requires you to create a new folder named `data` in the backend-api in which, you must place thee parquet files you downloaded from the box link

 ### 1. Backend API

 Dependencies for both the API and the Data pipeline live in a single `requirements.txt`